+Conclusion

-To conclude, a critical humanitarian crisis requires urgent attention to the local, regional and global communities to protect their lives and foster a harmonized and healthier future and Rohingya crisis is no exception.
-Within the existing health and social hazards faced by the Rohingya population, gender-based violence both before and after being refugees, has created a set of ethical dilemmas in serving them.
+A critical humanitarian crisis requires urgent attention to the local, regional and global communities to protect their lives and foster a harmonized and healthier future and Rohingya crisis is no exception to that.
+Within the existing social and health-related hazards faced by the Rohingya, gender-based violence has created a set of ethical dilemmas in assessing and managing the same.
 Least is known about the real magnitude of the problem and handful efforts are taken to solve the same which breaches the ethical boundaries further and affects their lives in many ways.
-The status and sufferings of girl and women in the socio-political perspectives challenge the protective approaches to be designed and implemented.
-Though there are challenges to do so, the consequences of not doing the same show numerous population-based problems and subsequent social and health hazards which imply greater burden to all.
+The status and sufferings of girl and women in the socio-political paradigms demand protective approaches to be designed and implemented.
+Though there are challenges to do so, the consequences of not doing the same can result numerous population-based problems and subsequent hazards which imply greater burden to all.
 Realizing the severity and the willingness to prevent the unbearable crises in the future are essential to take right approaches in the right time in the right way without compromising remaining public health priorities.
-Therefore, the ethicists and public health leaders should play an active role in bringing all the players and their respective resources in resolving the ethical, medical, psychological, legal, economic, social and all other challenges to Rohingya girls and women that they face for the historical maldistribution of power around themselves, even in the darkest hours of in the state of statelessness.
+Therefore, the ethicists and public health leaders should play active roles in bringing all the players and their respective resources in resolving the ethical, medical, psychological, legal, economic, social and all other problems among the Rohingya girls and women that they have been facing for the historical gender-based maldistribution of power which has become more severe in the darkest hours of the state of statelessness.

 References: